markslorach/pomodoro/README.md

 ### Development (macOS)

-Developing and building the Pomodoro app as a native macOS application requires [Tauri](https://tauri.app/), which wraps the web app in a lightweight desktop shell.
+Developing and building the timer as a native macOS application requires [Tauri](https://tauri.app/).
+This wraps the app in a lightweight desktop shell.

 #### Prerequisites
 - [Rust](https://www.rust-lang.org/tools/install)